parasagrawal71/Web-and-Mobile-App-Development-HandBook/ESLint/eslint/eslintlearning1-in-react-app/README.md

-ESLint installed in a React project.
+ESLint installed in a existing React project.
+Notes are written in App.js file in sequence.